rksarvesh/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
-Repository containing Implementations of algorithms
+This Repository contains implementations of some simple algorithms which makes use of Data Structures.
+All codes present in the repository are written in Java.